Learn How Hypnosis Works

 How to Effectively Communicate with the Subconscious Mind

 The most effective way to influence our subconscious is to utilize the emotional motivation behind our desire to change.
 For instance, let’s say we have a strong desire to quit smoking.
 Let's say we have an emotional desire to be a good role model for our children.
 Visualizing ourselves interacting with our children, sans cigarettes, is one way to get that message across to our subconscious.
-Imagining our children telling us how proud they are of us for quitting would also send a powerful message to our inner mind.
-Our subconscious mind works best with images and symbols, so a good visualization is always a powerful and effective tool for creating change.
+Imagining our children telling us how proud they are of us for quitting would send a powerful message to our inner mind.

 A Quick Summary

 So again, hypnosis is a natural state of mind characterized by an extraordinary state of relaxation in which there is a heightened awareness and focus and an increased responsiveness to suggestion.
 First, a relaxed state of mind (an alpha state) needs to be induced.
 This is usually accomplished during an induction where suggestions are given to relax.
 The simple act of following the given suggestions helps to focus the mind.
 Once a deep state of relaxation and focus is achieved, the mind is ready to accept suggestions.
 Metaphors, direct suggestions, and visualizations are used to communicate with the subconscious to help create the desired change.
 Sometimes old belief systems need to be discarded or core issues need to be resolved in order for the desired change to be effective.
 That's it in a nutshell.